openedx/openedx-app-test/README.md

 PLATFORM_NAME is a custom variable used to make test run unique and identifiable.

 ### Install BrowserStack Python SDK
-- `python3 -m pip install browserstack-sdk`

-Execute the following commands to install BrowserStack Python SDK for plug-and-play integration of your test suite with BrowserStack.
+It is present in the requirements.txt file and is installed already in your env

 ### Setup
-- Add following enviornment variables
+- Add following environment variables
   - `BROWSERSTACK_USERNAME`
   - `BROWSERSTACK_ACCESS_KEY`
   - `PLATFORM_NAME`

-- vales for `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY` can be foound in your browserstack profile.
+- vales for `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY` can be found in your browserstack profile.

 - Update device name and version for android and ios in `browserstack.yml` file.
 A complete list of available devices can be found on https://www.browserstack.com/list-of-browsers-and-platforms/automate
   - platformName: `Android`/`iOS`